gary-jipp/lighthouse-node-pg/notes.md

 - SQL Injection attack.
 Most common attack
 - Still many programs vulnerable to this
 - list all users, reset passwords.
 All sorts of mischief!
 - How do we protect against this?
-Parameterized  Queries
+"Parameterized Queries"
 - not to be confused with "Prepared Statements" which is something very different

 - instead of using template literals, we pass the variables as an array